-Description The property comprises a top floor flat within a three storey block.
-Accommodation SECOND FLOOR: Entrance Hall, Living Room, Kitchen, Three Bedrooms, Bathroom.
-Gross internal floor area (m2) 69 or thereby.
-Neighbourhood and location Established residential area comprising similar style properties, lying to the south of Edinburgh city centre, convenient for local amenities.
-Age Built circa 1950.
-Weather Overcast.
+Description Self-contained lower flat in a two storey building.
+Accommodation Living Room/Dining Room, Three Bedrooms, Kitchen/Breakfast Room, Bathroom and Shower Room.
+Gross internal floor area (m2) 86 sqm approx. Neighbourhood and location Established and predominantly residential area, within a southwestern district of Edinburgh.
+The subjects are in an area that has been affected by flooding in the past.
+Age Originally in excess of 100 years and subsequently extended.
+Weather Overcast, with heavy rainfall.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-From ground level the chimney stacks were seen to be of rendered brick.
+Thought to be of either stone or brick construction and having a rendered finish.
+The flashings are in cement.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of traditional timber pitched design clad externally with tiles.
-Access to the roof void area is via a hatch at top floor landing.